graylog-labs/cli-dashboard/README.md

 # The Graylog CLI dashboard

+--

+## DEPRECATION NOTICE

+This project is deprecated and not maintained by Graylog anymore.

+If you're interested in taking over maintenance of this project, please open [an issue](https://github.com/Graylog2/cli-dashboard/issues) or drop us an email at hello@graylog.com.

+--

 This is a [Graylog](http://www.graylog.org/) stream dashboard that runs in your shell.
 It is meant to be a perfect companion for example when performing a release on the main monitor and having the dashboard on the second monitor to keep an eye on errors and exceptions on your platform.